ArrowTheFighter/ArrowTheFighter.github.io/pages/about.md

 ## Gideon

 After working part time as a freelance video editor, I decided to learn game development and coding.
 I've spent the past 6 years learning and building games with Unity.
+I've focused my skills on building character controllers, modular systems and preformant code.
 Games have been a huge part of my life, growing up I spent countless hours with my siblings and close friends playing nintendo and playstation titles.
 To this day I still connect with my friends and family through various gaming platforms.
 Creating experinces for others and seeing them explore the worlds I create is what drives my passion for game development.